Meningitis in your words

 In total, she spent 9 days in intensive care and the high dependency unit where, because of the meningitis and sepsis, she suffered from myocarditis and pericarditis (inflammation around her heart) and associated heart attack-like symptoms, septic arthritis in her hip (requiring emergency surgery) and hearing loss.
 Every day, we thought she was making progress and then something would happen to set her back.
 Once the surgery was completed, she was able to move to an orthopaedic ward for another 5 days.
 In the first few days of her stay in hospital, the situation was so precarious that I went into what I call “robot mode”.
 I didn’t look anything up for fear of what I would find, and just focused everything on Sophia.
 Now that she was in the normal ward, I felt like she was out of the woods, so started to be brave and search for more information on meningitis and was much better informed.
 I knew just how lucky we were and how close it was to being a different outcome.
 So, on day 12, when she complained of a terrible headache and pain behind her eyes and started being sick and her blood infection markers started rising again, I went into full on panic mode.
 She had already lost the hearing in one ear and I was scared she could lose it in both and would become blind, as I had read this was also a possible outcome.
 These were the most terrifying moments of my life, just when I thought it was all going away.

 Fortunately, the symptoms calmed down.
-They was unexplained, but we were soon able to bring her back to Hertfordshire for follow-up care.
+They were unexplained, but we were soon able to bring her back to Hertfordshire for follow-up care.
 This included spending a lot of time resting and recuperating in bed as she continued with the antibiotics, then a brain MRI, a cardiac MRI, and countless blood tests.
 Just 6 weeks later, whilst seemingly on the road to recovery, she was readmitted to hospital for a further 6 days with a suspected infection and pericarditis.
 By this stage, again, with so much knowledge now, it was utterly terrifying for me and devastating for her.

 Following this stay, she gradually started to regain her strength and get back to the new normal.
 Like before, but with a lot of fatigue, so less late nights than a 19-year-old would ideally want.
 She had cochlear implant surgery in June, which has helped her hearing so much and has helped to reduce the tinnitus she was suffering from after the hearing loss.
 She had a long summer of recuperating and then returned to University in Manchester in September.
 She was given the all clear on her heart and told she could go back to playing sport, so she started to play lacrosse again and join in with normal university life, although often returning home early from nights out and going out less often than she would have liked.
 Christmas felt like a real turning point, and we celebrated the New Year, toasting a year with no more traumatic events.
 But that wasn’t to be.
-On her return to Manchester at the end of January, the heat attack symptoms came back and she suffered another episode of pericarditis, for which she is still under investigation.
+On her return to Manchester at the end of January, the heart attack symptoms came back and she suffered another episode of pericarditis, for which she is still under investigation.
 It is not known why this has happened and if it will happen again, so she is living with the constant fear of overdoing it and being struck down again.

 18 months on from first being ill, Sophia has gone to University in Spain now for the first part of her year abroad but will need to return for another cardiac MRI and has that fear hanging over her.
 If only we had known there was a vaccine for MenB to help protect her.
 This is why it is so important for me to share this story.
 She received every vaccine that was offered to her within the NHS vaccine programme, including the meningitis ACWY vaccines at school when she was in year 9.
 But we were unaware, as so many others are, that meningitis B is a different vaccine that the NHS don’t currently have in their budget for teenagers.